 FNTR is a web-based tax return preparation system designed for nonresident alien students, scholars, trainees, researchers, and other educational visa holders to aid in preparing their U.S. federal income tax return (Form 1040NR-EZ or Form 1040NR with the instructions for NR-EZ or NR) and/or Form 8843.

 NOTE: If you are a resident alien for tax purposes, you can not use FNTR.
 You will need to fill out Form 1040 or 1040-EZ the same as a U.S. Citizen.
-If you received a Form 1042S from the college but you are a resident alien, go to this webpage which will explain what to do.
+If you received a Form 1042S from the college but you are a resident alien, the website will explain what to do.

 DOCUMENTS you need to prepare your federal income tax return: